Skip to main content

 Migration strategy

 The goal is to transition from “click-to-create” to “commit-to-deploy” without any monitoring gaps.
+There is no bulk export — adoption happens per resource with devhelm import.
 The process:

 4. Let future changes go through code instead of the Dashboard